Anthony Fauci says he will cooperate fully with possible House Republican investigation into Covid origins

 One agency had moderate confidence that the virus infected people after a lab incident, while four agencies assessed with low confidence that the virus had a natural origin, according to the assessment, which did not identify those agencies.

-Earlier this year, he announced that he will step down in December after leading the National Institute of Allergy and Infectious Diseases for nearly 40 years.
+Earlier this year, Fauci announced that he will step down in December after leading the National Institute of Allergy and Infectious Diseases for nearly 40 years.

-For decades, Fauci was a respected public health servant on both sides of the political aisle.
+For decades, Fauci was respected as a public health servant on both sides of the political aisle.

 But as the response to the pandemic became increasingly politicized under then-President Donald Trump, a Republican, Fauci became a lightning rod for many conservatives in Congress.